 One of the best parts of Summer Sessions at the University of Washington is that it’s open to everyone and can provide greater access to popular courses than during the regular academic year.
-As a result, Summer Sessions is the perfect opportunity for students to explore a new interest or enroll in a special course — like Spanish and Portuguese Studies professor Ana Gomez-Bravo’s new virtual iteration of Food and Community: Cultural Practices in the Hispanic World (SPAN 362).
+As a result, Summer Sessions is the perfect opportunity for students to earn college credit while exploring a new interest — like the virtual iteration of Food and Community: Cultural Practices in the Hispanic World (SPAN 362).

 When you have the kind of flexibility allowed by online learning, students don't have to choose between being home or making progress toward graduation.— Ana Gomez-Bravo, Professor, Spanish and Portuguese Studies

 Ana applied to collaborate with the UW Continuum College and their Learning Experience team to turn SPAN 362 into one of the fully online Summer Sessions courses offered by UW.
 “The summer is complex for students.
-I thought an online course would increase access for students.
-There’s a lot of students who work in the summer and quite a few that either live out of state, internationally, or who aren’t in the city of Seattle proper,” Ana explains.
+Having an asynchronous online course increases access for students.
+There’s a lot of students who work in the summer and quite a few that either live out of state, internationally or who aren’t in the city of Seattle proper,” Ana explains.
 “Online learning allows students to skip the commute to campus and save time and resources during the summer.
 With that flexibility, students don't have to choose between being home or progressing toward graduation.”

 “Continuum College has been an excellent partner.
 We work very well together as a team to brainstorm ideas, from envisioning the course for distance learning to planning specifics such as meeting logistics,” she says.
-“The Learning Experience team within Continuum College is a really professional, highly organized group and I’m impressed by the volume the recording team powers through.”
+“The Learning Experience team within Continuum College is a professional, highly organized group and I’m impressed by the volume of work the recording team powers through.”